Hear It From Our people

-My involvement in the pro bono ‘Provincial Court Duty Counsel Project’ has been a highlight of the summer so far.
 My mentor invited me along to the Courthouse to take part in the project during my second week of work.
 Having worked for Student Legal Assistance at the University of Calgary I was extremely excited to see McCarthy Tétrault taking part in a similar initiative.

 For the project, lawyers dedicate a morning or afternoon to providing legal advice for litigants in the civil division of Provincial Court.
 It was surprising to see just how many individuals came seeking advice and waited patiently outside for their thirty minute session.
 Litigants came with a variety of issues and sought information on the general court process, guidance on proper drafting, and the prospects of their claim or defense.